Michael Ronaldson: Senator for Victoria

 At the 2004 federal election Ronaldson was elected to the Senate representing the state of Victoria, and his term began on 1 July 2005.
-Following the 2007 election, Ronaldson was appointed as Shadow Special Minister of State under Brendan Nelson.
+Following the 2007 election, Ronaldson was appointed Shadow Special Minister of State under Brendan Nelson.
 He served as Shadow Cabinet Secretary in September 2008 until December 2009.

 After the 2010 federal election Ronaldson was appointed Shadow Minister for Veterans' Affairs and Shadow Minister Assisting the Leader of the Opposition on the Centenary of ANZAC.

 He assumed the portfolios as Minister for Veterans' Affairs, Minister Assisting the Prime Minister for the Centenary of ANZAC and Special Minister of State on 18 September 2013, but was replaced in the First Turnbull Ministry when Malcolm Turnbull replaced Tony Abbott as prime minister.

-He announced on 18 December 2015 his intention to leave parliament before the next election, after moving from the outer ministry in the Abbott Government to the backbench in the Turnbull Government.
+He announced on 18 December 2015 his intention to leave parliament before the next election, after moving from the outer ministry in the Abbott government to the backbench in the Turnbull government.
 He said he would formally resign from parliament once his Liberal replacement was selected.
 His resignation became effective on 28 February 2016, creating a casual vacancy which was filled on 9 March 2016 when James Paterson was appointed by a joint sitting of the Parliament of Victoria.